Nathan-Nesbitt/ICT-128/Lectures/Unit 1/Chapter 8 - Objects.md

 # Objects

-- Objects are useful in programming and scripting as programming mimicks what we see in real life
+- Objects are useful in programming and scripting as programming mimics what we see in real life
 - Being able to bundle related data together will make our lives easier